-- (a) Where online provision is offered, providers can demonstrate that teachers have been suitably trained in effective planning and skills for the synchronous online context, including training on materials development, effective use of the online platform and tools, and planning for effective interaction in the online classroom. - (b) Where online provision is offered, providers can demonstrate that learners have been suitably trained in effective use of the online platform, tools, materials and types of interaction in the online context. - (c) Where online provision is offered, providers can demonstrate that teachers have received training in effective online platform management, classroom management and teaching skills for the online classroom context. - Providers have an emergency remote plan in place, together with a training plan for teachers, to upskill teachers quickly as and when required, and to enable the academic team to move to online provision with limited disturbance to staff and learners.
+- (a) Where online provision is offered, ELE providers can demonstrate that teachers have been suitably trained in effective lesson planning and teaching skills for synchronous and asynchronous contexts, as relevant, including specific training on materials design, effective use of the online platform(s) and tools, effective classroom management and interaction, monitoring, and feedback in the online classroom. - (b) Where online provision is offered, providers can demonstrate that learners have been suitably trained in effective use of the online platform(s), tools, materials and types of interaction in the online classroom. - (c) Where online provision is offered, ELE should have regard to the QQI Statutory Quality Assurance Guidelines for Providers of Blended and Fully Online Programmes. - (d) ELE providers have a written remote plan in place, together with a training plan for teachers and learners, to upskill teachers efficiently and to enable the academic team and learners to move to synchronous online provision with limited disturbance to staff and learners.